Previous dayApril 19, 2026Next day

 5.8 km---✓ ReviewedUSGS →

-At 21:56 UTC on April 19, 2026, a magnitude 2.4 tremor occurred 10 km N of Kings Beach, CA. The event originated approximately 5.8 km below the surface, classifying it as shallow crustal.
+April 19, 2026 brought a magnitude 2.4 earthquake 10 km N of Kings Beach, CA, logged at 21:56 UTC.
+This was a shallow crustal earthquake, focused at 5.8 km depth.
 The event was offshore — common for earthquakes along subduction zones and transform plate boundaries.
-The epicenter is at 39.328°, -120.014°.
+Coordinates: 39.328°, -120.014°.
 The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.4 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-04-19